-Appendix J: Prospective School Psychologist Confidentiality Affidavit and Agreement
+Appendix H: Prospective School Psychologist Confidentiality Affidavit and Agreement

-University of Denver [prospective school psychologist's name], a student is School Psychology Program), understand that the product audio/video recordings of in the ction,
+I, [prospective school psychologist's name], a student in the University of Denver's School Psychology Program), understand that the production, receipt or review of audio/video recordings of

+[Name of School,

-purpose of my partice recordings, and any is the audio/video recordings.
-Family Educational Flaws regarding the particle of the period of the period of the audio and erstand that the related thereto, to an area of the audio and erstand that the related thereto, to an area of the audio and erstand that the related thereto, to an area of the audio and erstand that the related thereto, to an area of the audio and erstand that the related thereto, to an area of the audio and erstand that the related thereto, to an area of the audio and erstand that the related thereto, to an area of the audio and erstand that the related thereto, to an area of the audio and erstand the audio an [Name of Schaumber], and any information or data related thereto, is for inpation in the SP Program.
-I agree to keep such audio/vide information or data related thereto, confidential.
-I understandings, and any information or data related thereto, are sulfights and Privacy Act of 1974, as amended and by applicable rotection of education records and (ii) the use or release of ings, or any information or data related thereto, for any purport the written consent of the parent or legal guardian of the solvideo recordings is strictly prohibited.
-I acknowledge the release by me of audio/video recordings, and any information unauthorized person could subject me to criminal and/or licable, imposed by law and/or disciplinary procedures of the r the sole and that (i) bject to the ole state the cose other students at I fully ion or data r civil
+Teacher and room number], and any information or data related thereto, is for the sole purpose of my participation in the SP Program.
+I agree to keep such audio/video recordings, and any information or data related thereto, confidential.
+I understand that (i) the audio/video recordings, and any information or data related thereto, are subject to the Family Educational Rights and Privacy Act of 1974, as amended and by applicab state laws regarding the protection of education records and (ii) the use or release of the audio/video recordings, or any information or data related thereto, for any purpos other than as permitted by the written consent of the parent or legal guardian of the students depicted in the audio/video recordings is strictly prohibited.
+I acknowledge that I fully understand that the release by me of audio/video recordings, and any information or data related thereto, to any unauthorized person could subject me to criminal and/or civil penalties, where applicable, imposed by law and/or disciplinary procedures of the University of Denver. t le

 DU Student Name:

 Signature:

 Date: